pillarwallet/common-models/README.md

 <a name="NotificationType..type"></a>

 ### NotificationType~type : <code>String</code>
-The type of one notification
+The type of one notification.

 **Kind**: inner property of [<code>NotificationType</code>](#NotificationType)
 **Required**: